On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Introduction

 \section{Introduction}

 A \emph{graph} $G$ is a one-dimensional CW complex.
-It has \emph{rank} $g$ if its fundamental group is a free group of rank $g$, $\pi_1(G) \simeq F_g$, and we call it \emph{admissible} if it has no vertices of degree $0$, $1$, and $2$.
+It has \emph{rank} $g$ if its fundamental group is a free group of rank $g$, $\pi_1(G) \iso F_g$, and we call it \emph{admissible} if it has no vertices of degree $0$, $1$, and $2$.
 A graph is \emph{even-orientable} if it has no automorphism inducing an odd permutation on its edges.

 Kontsevich defined various chain complexes that are generated by families of graphs~\cite{Ko93}.
-The arguably simplest of these \emph{graph complexes}, $\mathcal{GC}_+^g$, is rationally generated by all isomorphism classes of connected, admissible, and even-orientable graphs of rank $g$.
+The arguably simplest of these \emph{graph complexes}, $\mathcal{GC}_+^g$, is freely generated over $\Q$ by all isomorphism classes of connected, admissible, and even-orientable graphs of rank $g$.
 Each generator is oriented by fixing an ordering of the graph's edges.
 The $k$-chains in the subspace $C_k(\GC_+^g) \subset \GC_+^g$ are rational linear combinations of such graphs with exactly $k$ edges and the boundary maps,

 map a graph generator to the alternating sum of its edge contractions.
-The sign in front of $G/e$ is the product of the parity of $e$ in the ordering of $G$'s edges and the sign of the permutation that maps $G$'s edge ordering to $G/e$'s. \emph{Even commutative graph homology} is the quotient It has various applications, for instance, to deformation quantization \cite{MR1480721,MR3418532}, group cohomology of automorphism groups of free groups \cite{CoVo}, Drinfeld's theory of quasi-Hopf algebras~\cite{Willwacher}, and to the cohomology of moduli spaces of curves \cite{CGP} (see \S\ref{sec:MG}).
+The sign in front of $G/e$ is the product of the parity of $e$ in the ordering of $G$'s edges and the sign of the permutation that maps $G$'s edge ordering to $G/e$'s. \emph{Even commutative graph homology} is the quotient